mintastic-io/mintastic-flow-contracts/README.md

 All flow cadence contracts used by mintastic

+This repository contains all cadence flow contracts as well as script and transaction files.
+Furthermore, there are wrappers in the repository, which make the scripts and transactions executable using Typescript.

+Tests can be executed with "npm run test" (the flow-emulator needs to be started)

 # MintasticNFT
 This contract defines the structure and behaviour of mintastic NFT assets.
 By using the MintasticNFT contract, assets